jbostoen/ZTStudio/README.md

 **More information**

-See our Wiki pages on GitHub.
+See Wiki pages on GitHub.
 They also contain a few power tips and how-to's.

+**Sponsoring features**

+If you're still interested in a feature/enhancement listed under "Issues" or a specific feature, you can also sponsor a feature.
+Contact me to discuss the details.